libraryofcelsus/Aetherius_AI_Assistant/readme.md

 • Added check for punctuation for memory uploads to avoid cut off uploads in Llama 2 chatbot.

-• Added Delete buttons for external resources in DB mangement Deletion Menu in Llama 2 chatbot.
+• Added Delete buttons for external resources in DB management Deletion Menu in Llama 2 chatbot.

 • Improved Internal Prompts for Llama 2 Agent Mode and Webscrape Tool.